 5.3.
-Tossing Length Reduction
+Tossing length reduction

-We compute the original tossing path lengths for "fixed" bugs in Mozilla and Eclipse, and present them in Figure 8: we observe that most bugs have tossing length less than 13 for both applications.
+We compute the original tossing path lengths for "fixed" bugs in Mozilla and Eclipse, and present them in Fig. 8; we observe that most bugs have tossing length less than 13 for both applications.
 Note that tossing length is zero if the first assigned developer is able to resolve the bug.
 Ideally, a bug assignment model should be able to recommend bug fixers such that tossing lengths are zero.
 However, this is unlikely to happen in practice due to the unique nature of bugs.
 Though Jeong et al. measured tossing lengths for both "assigned" and "verified" bugs, we ignore "assigned" bugs because they are still open, hence we do not have ground truth (we do not know the final tossing length yet).
-In Figure 9, we present the average reduced tossing lengths of the bugs for which we could correctly predict the developer.
+In Fig. 9, we present the average reduced tossing lengths of the bugs for which we could correctly predict the developer.
 We find that the predicted tossing lengths are reduced significantly, especially for bugs which have original tossing lengths less than 13.
 Our approach reports reductions in tossing lengths by up to 86.67% in Mozilla and 83.28% in Eclipse.
-For correctly-predicted bugs with original tossing length less than 13, prior work [7] has reduced tossing path lengths to 2-4 tosses, while our approach reduces them to an average of 1.5tosses for Mozilla and 1.8 tosses for Eclipse, hence multi-feature tossing graphs prove to be very effective.
+For correctly-predicted bugs with original tossing length less than 13, prior work (Jeong et al., 2009) has reduced tossing path lengths to 2-4 tosses, while our approach reduces them to an average of 1.5 tosses for Mozilla and 1.8 tosses for Eclipse, hence multi-feature tossing graphs prove to be very effective.

 5.4.
-Filtering Noise in Bug Reports
+Filtering noise in bug reports